emrancub/Design-and-Implementation-of-a-Diabetic-Disease/code/README.md

 ## Diabeties.ipynb

-For a detailed analysis and comparison of all models, please refer to the 'Diabeties.ipynb' file in this directory.
+For a detailed analysis and comparison of all models, please refer to the 'diabeties.ipynb' file in this directory.
 The Jupyter Notebook provides step-by-step explanations, visualizations, and comparisons of the models used in the diabetes prediction task.

 Feel free to explore the notebook and delve into the details of each model's performance.